Clarkia is a genus of about 40 species of annuals in the family Onagraceae, mostly native to western North America.

 Interesting facts about Clarkia:

-Clarkia honors William Clark (1770 - 1838) of the Lewis and Clark expedition.
-William Clark and Meriwether Lewis are the most famous explorers of America's natural landscape, as well as its flora and fauna.
+William Clark and Meriwether Lewis are the most famous explorers of America’s natural landscape, as well as its flora and fauna.
 They explored what would become the Western United States.
+The expedition discovered hundreds of plants new to science, although the Native Americans knew all of them well.
+Clarkia honors William Clark (1770 – 1838) of the Lewis and Clark expedition.

 Several species are grown ornamentally, especially Clarkia amoena.